Habatakurikei/llmmaster/RESULTSTYPE.md

 Brief summary of what type to be stored in LLMMaster.results for each model.

 Here are typical cases how to handle in case of successful request:
-- `str`: most of text-output models can handle results as str
+- `str`: most of text-output models return str, which seems easiest to handle for next process in your program.
-- `requests.models.Response`: REST API raw response including `status_code`.
+- `requests.models.Response`: REST API raw response from requests, including `status_code`.
 Save output (e.g. `master.results["stable_diffusion_tti"].content`) using the general python write function with "wb" option and extension like `png` and `mp4`.
 See formal document of `requests` library for full attributes.
 The response header may contain some important attribute like `master.results["stable_diffusion_tti"].headers["Seed"]` for image re-generation.
 - `openai._legacy_response.HttpxBinaryResponseContent`: binary data of generated speech.
 Save using the general python write function with "wb" option and extension like `mp3` and `aac`.
 - `ImagesResponse` class: specific for OpenAI text-to-image and image-to-image models.
 This class includes URLs for generated image and other information.
 For example, `master.results["openai_tti"].data[0].url` for the first generated image.
 See formal document for full attributes.
 - `Translation` or `Transcription` class: specific for OpenAI speech-to-text models.
 These are actually texts but may contain plain text and timestamps.
 See formal document for how to decode.
+- `TextToSpeechClient.convert.generator`: specific for ElevenLabs text-to-speech model.
+Use `elevenlabs.save(object, "output.mp3")` to save generated speech.
+Only mp3 format might be supported for the momoent.

 In case of any error, the result will be stored as str.
 Print it to see problem details.